 Common Duties: Repair broken fixtures, mend leaking or broken pipes, pressure test piping, assemble a wide assortment of tools and fixtures, troubleshoot complex issues, give pricing estimates, read blueprints, and removing clogged drains and pipes.

-The term “handyman” is a general term to describe a person that works with their hands, and is typically hired to do a wide variety of jobs around a home that are not (typically) very complicated but are not necessarily obvious at the same time.
-A handyman does not need to hold any licenses by the state, which makes their services cheaper, but also less trustworthy.
+The word “handyman” is a general term that describes a person who works with their hands.
+Individuals hire handymen to perform a wide variety of jobs around the home that are not (typically) very complicated but require a level of competence that demands a handyman’s experience.
+A notable difference is that a handyman does not need to hold any licenses by the state, which makes their services cheaper, but also less dependable.
 Plumbers, on the other hand, are licensed and have gone through years of formal training.
 While the average plumber’s hourly rate will be much higher than that of a handyman, the knowledge that the job is in the hands of a professional is often worth the increased price.

 Before earning a license to perform plumbing services, prospective plumbers need to be accepted into an apprenticeship, which can take anywhere from four (4) to five (5) years to complete.
-As is often the case, many people may be bidding for a single apprenticeship, only selecting those that have the most impressive resume and technical experience.
+As is often the case, many applicants may bid for a single apprenticeship, which may only select those that have the most impressive resume and technical experience.
 To impress those that hire for apprenticeships, candidates should enroll in technical classes, which can be found in almost any community college, technical school, or trade school.

 For a complete breakdown of each state’s plumber licensing requirements, check out Next Insurance’s Comprehensive Guide.